-Let’s take a closer look at conventional loan requirements, and the difference between FHA and conventional loans.
+Let’s take a closer look at conventional loan requirements and the difference between FHA and conventional loans.

 Conventional Mortgages Explained

-Taking out a conventional mortgage means that you are making an agreement with a lender to pay them back what you borrowed, with interest.
+Taking out a conventional home loan means that you are making an agreement with a lender to pay back what you borrowed, with interest.

 And unlike with an FHA loan, the government does not offer any assurances to the lender that you will pay back that loan.
-That’s why lenders look at things like your credit score and the amount you’re willing to put down when deciding whether to offer you a conventional mortgage, and at what rate.
+That’s why lenders look at things like your credit score and down payment when deciding whether to offer you a conventional mortgage and at what rate.

-There are Two Main Types of Conventional Loans:
+Two Main Types of Conventional Loans

-Although fixed-rate loans can give you predictability and stability when it comes to your payments, they may initially have higher interest rates than adjustable-rate mortgages.
+Although fixed-rate loans can provide predictability when it comes to payments, they may initially have higher interest rates than adjustable-rate mortgages.

-An ARM may be a good option if you’re not planning on staying in the home long term The downside, of course, is that your interest rate is likely to change, and could end up higher than you want it to be.
+An ARM may be a good option if you’re not planning on staying in the home long term.
+The downside, of course, is that if you are, your interest rate could end up higher than you want it to be.